 Other Georgia state laws apply to commercial drivers.
 For example, commercial truckers cannot drive above the posted speed limit.
 Drivers can temporarily or permanently lose their CDLs after being convicted of multiple serious traffic violations.
 Additionally, regulations may be stricter for drivers hauling hazardous materials.

 Hurt in a Truck Crash?
-Contact a Macon Truck Accident Attorney Today
+Contact a Local Truck Accident Attorney Today

 We have only listed a handful of commercial truck laws Georgia truckers must follow.
 Drivers who do not follow these laws and regulations put themselves and others at risk.
 Depending on the circumstances, motorists injured in truck crashes may be able to file lawsuits against the negligent trucking company to recover damages.
 However, it is important to hire an attorney soon after a truck wreck to prevent the spoliation of evidence.

-Macon truck accident attorney Kathy McArthur will stop at nothing in fighting for her clients’ rights.
+Truck accident attorney Kathy McArthur will stop at nothing in fighting for her clients’ rights.
 Kathy and the trucking accident lawyers at McArthur Law Firm have recovered millions of dollars in verdicts and settlements for the victims of negligent truck drivers.
-To set up a free consultation, please call (478) WE-FIGHT or fill out our online contact form.
+To set up a free consultation, please call 478-238-1150 or fill out our online contact form.